-Configuration F is equivalent to B (free transient spin-up), except that the ice-sheet initial condition is obtained by a fixed topography spinning-up as the final state of configuration B, which means that the initial topography for future-climate runs are identical.
-Since internal thermal states are not in equilibrium under configuration F due to the artificial prohibition of topography evolution, the

-- 555 thermal conditions drift to restore the equilibrium during the future climate run even under the constant climate simulation.
-The effect of the non-equilibrium thermal state is not systemically larger from F to B. In the case of v1 basal sliding, F (fixed topography spin-up), shows a smaller response than B (free transient spin-up), under the C1 scenario, similar response under the C2, a larger response under C3, respectively, while in the case of v4 all F show a larger response under - 560 the three scenarios.
-Over all the combinations of climate and sliding coefficient examined in the present paper, the differences in the final states of ΔVAF between B (free topography spin-up) and F (fixed topography spin-up as B) are smaller than the differences in ΔVAF between B and D (fixed topography spin-up as observation).
-This means that the model sensitivity of the internal non-equilibrium thermal states is smaller than the sensitivity to the free or fixed topography - 565 options, when they are evaluated in terms of changes relative to the constant climate experiment.
-The effect of the non-equilibrium thermal state is larger for larger Δ VAF, because the elevation-ablation feedback amplifies the geometry changes.
-The maximum impact in the present paper is +14.5 cm sea level equivalent for F under the C3 : v4 case, which is 10.5 % of the variability of corresponding D cases. - 570 Configuration F_s is equivalent to F (fixed topography transient spin-up as B) except that the initial condition of the ice-sheet is obtained by a fixed topography "steady-state" spinning-up as the final state of configuration B. All the experiments show almost identical sensitivity of VAF between steady-state and transient spin-up, in terms of relative changes in VAF to the corresponding constant climate scenario cases.
-In other words, as long as the final topography is the same, it does - 575 not make much difference whether the spin-up used a transient climate or steady state.
-Therefore, if an initial state with free spinning-up methods ends at the observed topography, the time evolution of VAF is expected to come close to the one obtained by fixed spinning-up methods, both under transient climate scenarios and under the constant present-day climate scenario imposed for the first 500 years.
+Configuration F is equivalent to B (free transient spinup), except that the ice-sheet initial condition is obtained by a fixed topography spinning up as the final state of configuration B, which means that the initial topography for futureclimate runs are identical.
+Since internal thermal states are not in equilibrium under configuration F due to the artificial prohibition of topography evolution, the thermal conditions drift to restore the equilibrium during the future-climate run even under the constant-climate simulation.
+The effect of the non-equilibrium thermal state is not systemically larger from F to B. In the case of v1 basal sliding, F (fixed topography spin-up), shows a smaller response than B (free transient spin-up), under the C1 scenario, similar response under the C2, a larger response under C3, respectively, while in the case of v4 all F show a larger response under the three scenarios.
+Over all the combinations of climate and sliding coefficient examined in the present paper, the differences in the final states of $\triangle VAF$ between B (free topography spin-up) and F (fixed topography spin-up as B) are smaller than the differences in $\Delta$ VAF between B and D (fixed topography spin-up as observation).
+This means that the model sensitivity of the internal non-equilibrium thermal states is smaller than the sensitivity to the free or fixed topography options, when they are evaluated in terms of changes relative to the constant-climate experiment.
+The effect of the non-equilibrium thermal state is larger for larger $\Delta$ VAF, because the elevation-ablation feedback amplifies the geometry changes.
+The maximum impact in the present paper is +14.5 cm sea-level equivalent for F under the C3:v4 case, which is 10.5 % of the variability of corresponding D cases.